 Higher up on the Keller Estate property lies the 20-acre El Coro block that is home to several different clones of Pinot Noir.
 Here, the vines are more exposed to the winds that bring the Pacific maritime air and fog through the Petaluma Gap.

-The expansive Keller Estate property allows the team to select the ideal growing area for each clone and varietal, and the result is an incredibly diverse line up of expressive, Sonoma Coast wines.
+The expansive Keller Estate property allows the team to select the ideal growing area for each clone and varietal, and the result is an incredibly diverse line up of expressive, Petaluma Gap wines.

 Dear Platinum Wine Club Members,

 It is our great pleasure to introduce you to the inaugural vintage of the Rôtie, Northern Rhône blend!
 Rotie pays homage to Côte Rôtie, the northernmost appellation of the Rhône Valley in France.
 Côte Rôtie is famously translated to “the roasted slope,” referring to the long hours of sunlight that grapes receive on these steep slopes.
 We created our Rôtie according to the same appellation rules; co-fermentation of Syrah and a maximum of 20% Viognier (ours having 5%) in the same tank.
 The earthy characteristics of Syrah are naturally balanced out by the natural floral notes in Viognier, leaving you with a brighter, more aromatic version of our La Cruz Syrah.